Kolokythokeftedes (pr. ko-lo-kee-tho-ke-FTE-thes) are one of the best mezedes (or appetizers) you can find in any Greek taverna during summer.

 Bourtzi

-In the local “tavernas” it was a kind of a speciality and we used to order them a lot.
+In the local “tavernas” it was a kind of a specialty and we used to order them a lot.
 My sister in law remembered them a few weeks back when we spoke on the phone and I promised that I would post the recipe for her.

 Stin ygeia sas!